Frechet Borel Ideals with Borel orthogonal: Introduction

 When both the topology of a space $X$ (in the example above, given by the ideal $I$) and the convergence relation (given by $I^\perp$) are Borel, we could say that the space $X$ is definable in a strong sense.
-The result of Krawczyk about Rosenthal compacta \cite{Krawczyk92} says that this is not the case when the compacta is not first countable.
-Nevertheless, Debs \cite{Debs87,Debs2009} has shown that there is a Borel set that codes the convergence relation in a Rosenthal compacta.
-In the last section we shall see how the ideals in $\base$ can be used to construct a special kind of sequential spaces, where both the topology and the convergence relation are Borel and yet the space has sequential order $\omega_1$.
-This will answer a question possed in \cite{TU}.
+The result of Krawczyk about Rosenthal compacta \cite{Krawczyk92} says that this is not the case when the compactum is not first countable.
+Nevertheless, Debs \cite{Debs87,Debs2009} has shown that there is a Borel set that codes the convergence relation in a Rosenthal compactum.
+In the last section we shall see how the ideals in $\base$ can be used to construct a family of size $\aleph_1$ of pairwise non homeomorphic countable sequential spaces such that both the topology and the convergence relation are Borel and yet all of them have sequential order $\omega_1$.
+The spaces we construct are homeomorphic to some subspaces of $C_p(\N^\N)$.
+This will answer a question posed in \cite{TU}.

+Finally, we would like to state some questions left open in this paper.
+The main issue is whether a Fr\'{e}chet ideal $I$ such that $I$ and $I^\perp$ are both Borel is necessarily isomorphic to an ideal in $\base$, that is, whether $\base$ is a complete list of Borel gaps.
+If that is not the case, are all Borel Fr\'{e}chet ideals with Borel orthogonal $\fsigdel$?
+Of bounded complexity?
+Are there continuum many non-isomorphic such ideals?